“I hate socializing!”

 Socializing Not Your Jam?
 Here’s Why It’s Okay

-The 5 Reasons Behind Your Socializing Discomfort
+The 5 Reasons Why You Dislike Socializing

-1. You hate socializing because you feel anxious
+1. You feel anxious meeting people

 Anxiety is the number one reason why people hate socializing.
 It can create an unbearable experience.
 So the natural thing to do is to avoid situations that make us feel overwhelmed.